alknopfler/trafgen/README.md

 done
 ```

-Now we can start ( this still needs to be done).
-Right now, only increase pps of no drop on geneve
+Now we can start ( this still needs to be done ).
-(TODO check RX drop from nic from container i.e., container-xxx if no drop nether from container nor
+Right now, only increase pps of no drop on geneve (TODO check RX drop from nic from container,
-geneve nor eth0 increase pps)
+i.e., container-xxx if no drop nether from container nor geneve nor eth0 increase pps)

 Do with N pods
 So we can binary search.